The Ultimate Wedding Etiquette Guide for Brides and Grooms

 Impress without the stress!
 All your burning questions, answered.

-Your bridal shower is the perfect time to sit back, relax and take it all in — this is really happening!
+Your bridal shower is the perfect time to sit back, relax and take it all in — this is happening!
 The day should be filled with love, gratitude and lots of laughter.
-Traditionally, when wedding planning, the bridal shower will take place around two months before the wedding.
+Traditionally, when wedding planning, standard protocol is that the bridal shower will take place around two months before the wedding.
 Mailing your bridal shower invitations 6-8 weeks before your shower gives guests enough time to plan and make any schedule adjustments.
 Don’t forget to have guests RSVP and include your registry details if you have one!

 Your bachelor/bachelorette party is a great excuse to go all out in anticipation for your big day.
 As previously mentioned, there’s no right or wrong way to plan a wedding, and the same idea applies to bachelor/ette parties—you can go as big or as laid-back as you’d like.
 However, if you’re a stickler for having proper wedding etiquette, we have some tips on how to plan your big party.
 If you’re thinking of going big and traveling to a farther destination, consider notifying those invited 4-6 months in advance so they can have plenty of time to plan.
 If you’re staying local, 2-3 months should be plenty of notice.

 It’s almost here!
 Time to whip out the invitations.
 But before you mail them, make sure you’ve addressed them properly, because yes, you guessed it, there’s such a thing as having proper wedding invitation address etiquette.
 It’s also usually customary wedding invitation etiquette to mail your invitations around two months before the big day.
 Your invitations serve as your guests' first impressions of your wedding.
 From the design you choose, to what you send with it, this is where you clue your guests in on what to expect.
 Wedding etiquette for guests is a real thing too!
-Make sure to be clear in your invitations on what type of attire is expected, who from the family is invited (if kids are invited or not, etc.) and when the RSVP deadline is.

 If you choose to have a rehearsal dinner before your big day, it’s important to focus on gratitude and celebration rather than stress or logistics.
 Rehearsal dinner etiquette usually includes inviting the wedding party, immediate family, out-of-town guests, and your officiant (but, of course, invite the people that make the most sense for your occasion).
 Keep the atmosphere relaxed and intimate, and consider giving small gifts to the wedding party.